Skip links

 they would do/make

-First, and, up to this point, you should know how to conjugate the conditional simple in Spanish and that it’s the equivalent of would + an infinitive.
-However, other words in English also translate into conditional in Spanish.
+By now, you should be familiar with how to conjugate the simple conditional in Spanish, which corresponds to “would” + an infinitive in English.
+However, other English words and expressions also translate into the conditional tense in Spanish.

-Here are some of the most common scenarios in which you’d be using the conditional in Spanish:
+Below are some of the most common scenarios where you’d use the conditional tense in Spanish:

 1. Wishes